Mizrahi Jewish cuisine: Shabbat

-Shabbat foods are often slow-cooked prior to Shabbat, and kept warm overnight once cooked, as cooking is forbidden on Shabbat by Jewish Law.
+Shabbat foods are often slow-cooked prior to Shabbat, and kept warm overnight once cooked, as cooking is forbidden on Shabbat by Jewish law.
 In Yemenite cooking, Shabbat dishes include jachnun and kubaneh.
+Mafrum is a stuffed vegetable dish traditionally eaten by Libyan Jews on Shabbat.

+On Shabbat, the Jews of North Africa in Tunisia and Morocco serve chreime, fish in a spicy tomato sauce.

 Passover

 Mizrahi cuisine allows the use of kitniyot, which is forbidden amongst the Ashkenazim.
 Kitniyot are legumes and some grains, which include rice and a variety of beans and pulses.

 Whereas charoset in Ashkenazi homes is a blend of chopped apples and nuts spiced with wine and cinnamon, Mizrahi charoset is often based on dried fruits, especially dates, and is much thicker in consistency.

-Other Mizrahi Jewish dishes are tebit, a chicken and rice dish, and ingriyi, sweet and sour meat topped with aubergines, both from the cuisine of Iraqi Jews.
+Other Mizrahi Jewish dishes are tebit, a chicken and rice dish, and ingriyi, sweet and sour meat topped with aubergines (eggplant), both from the cuisine of Iraqi Jews.

 Rosh Hashanah

 Makroudh are pastries stuffed with spiced dates and scented with orange-flower water prepared for Rosh Hashanah by Algerian Jews.

 Slow-cooked vegetables stuffed with meat are a popular holiday dish.
 Moroccan Jews season the stuffing with cinnamon, turmeric, and nutmeg.
 Holiday meals start with at least a dozen small salads.